 Underscoring the politeness and outstanding manners of the kids, they all lined up, youngest to oldest, and waited patiently for a slice of pie.
 We had to make them wait because even after slicing it, it was still too hot to eat.

 One girl was overheard declaring to Mpumi, "I'm going to tell my mom we are going to make this pie every day."

 The awning over the entrance to the center says, "Bridge the divide..."
 I'd like to think that my pie making lesson might help narrow the gap just a little more.
 I know it did for me.

 Beth Howard is a writer, pie baker and pie evangelist.
-She is the author of "Ms. American Pie: Buttery Good Pie Recipes & Bold Tales from the American Gothic House" (in stores April 2014), and "Making Piece: A Memoir of Love, Loss and Pie."
-Her popular blog, The World Needs More Pie, chronicles her travels & adventures in pie, and explores how pie helped her heal from the unexpected death of her 43-year-old husband.
+She is the author of the bestselling books, "Ms. American Pie: Buttery Good Pie Recipes & Bold Tales from the American Gothic House"and "Making Piece: A Memoir of Love, Loss and Pie."
+Her popular blog, The World Needs More Pie, chronicles her travels, adventures, philosophy, and humanitarian efforts, and explores how pie helped her heal from the unexpected death of her 43-year-old husband.
 She learned how to make pie at age 17, when she got caught stealing apples from the orchard of a retired pastry chef.
 She has baked pies for celebrities in Malibu and she’s been a pie judge at the National Pie Championships and the Iowa State Fair.
-From 2010 to 2104 she lived in the famous American Gothic House in Eldon, Iowa, where she sells pie at her Pitchfork Pie Stand on designated summer weekends and teaches pie-making classes.
+From 2010 to 2104 she lived in the famous American Gothic House in Eldon, Iowa, where she sold pie at her Pitchfork Pie Stand and taught pie-making classes.
 She is currently savoring the privacy of living on a 1,200-acre farm, working on her next book, a memoir about the misadventures of living in a tourist attraction.
 For more go to: www.theworldneedsmorepie.com